 Namekke kunwaral kunkudji ngadjalyime marnedjare wanjh bonj

-Unfortunately, there is no word for "mirror", Murray Garde therefore used "reflection of your image in water".
+Since there is no word for "mirror" he used "The reflection of your image in water".

 → Poem the mirror ←

 Translation of the love poem into Kunwinjku (Gunwinjgu, Gunei, Gunwinygu, Muralidban, Gunawitji, Gunwinggu, Mayali, Gumadir, Gundjeipme, Kuninjku, Bininj Gun-Wok, Naiali, Kune, Maialli), an Australian aboriginal language which count 2,000 speakers in the north of the country.
 Perhaps she live here, so far?
 What does she wait?
 Perhaps to get back her boomerang, she lanch it few years ago!

 Missionaries having used the gunwinygu of central northern Arnhem Land for their evangelization, in and around this area, the language was learned by non-natives and has become a lingua franca in this region.
 Half of the speakers have it in first language and the other half in second language.